uber-research/java-dependency-validator/README.md

 MISSING CLASSES   2
 ```

-If no missing classes or methods are reported, then the Dependency Validator considers the dependency upgrade safe (from the point of view of potential NoSuchMethodError/ClassNotFoundException issues).
+If no missing classes or methods are reported, then the Java Dependency Validator considers the dependency upgrade safe (from the point of view of potential NoSuchMethodError/ClassNotFoundException issues).

 ## Citing this work